 #2 Charge an additional ‘pet rent’

-A ‘pet rent’ is an additional monthly fee that is charged to the pet owner.
+When you’re renting to pet owners discuss about the ‘Pet Rent’ from the beginning.
+A ‘Pet Rent’ is an additional monthly fee that is charged to the pet owner.
 Aside from increasing your monthly income, it can be used to cover repairs for pet-related damages to the property.
 Typically, pet rent costs anywhere between $10 to $60.
 Be sure to keep your pet rent at a reasonable amount to avoid deterring tenants.